Travel.State.Gov >

 Intercountry Adoption > Country Information > Namibia Intercountry Adoption Information

-Exercise increased caution in Namibia due to crime.
+Exercise increased caution in Namibia due to crime and health risks.

 If you decide to travel to Namibia: